abaer123/Racing-Repository/Courses/Workshops/CICD/3_Caching_Rules_And_Failures.md

 # Introduction

-In this Challenge we will take our existing pipeline and modify it to show how useful rules and allow_failure can be
+In this Challenge we will take our existing pipeline and modify it to show how useful rules and the allow_failure kayword can be

 # Step 01 - Adding Rules